 Holidaying in Sydney?

-, State Sports Centre and Showground at Homebush.
+State Sports Centre and Showground at Homebush.

-Buses are just steps away and the train station (400 metre walk away) that will take you to all corners of the city.
+We are close to public transport.
+Buses are just stepped away and the train station (400 meters walk away)

 are just within walking distance.

 For more information on Sydney light Railway Station, please visit: http://www.transdevsydney.com.au/